 Manned aerial surveys have been used successfully for decades to collect data to infer cetacean distribution, density, and abundance.
 UAS have potential to augment or replace some manned aerial surveys for cetaceans.
 We conducted a three way comparison among visual observations made by marine mammal observers aboard a Turbo Commander aircraft; imagery autonomously collected by a Nikon D810 camera system mounted to a belly port on the Turbo Commander; and imagery collected by a similar camera system on a remotely controlled ScanEagle® UAS operated by the U.S. Navy.
 Bowhead whale density estimates derived from the marine mammal observer data were higher than those from the Turbo Commander imagery; comparisons to the UAS imagery depended on survey sector and analytical method.
-Beluga density estimates derived from either dataset collected aboard the Turbo Commander were higher than estimates derived from the UAS imagery.
-Uncertainties in density estimates derived from the marine mammal observer data were lower than estimates derived from either imagery dataset due to the small sample sizes in the imagery.
-The visual line transect aerial survey conducted by marine mammal observers aboard the Turbo Commander was 68.5% of the cost of the photo strip transect survey aboard the same aircraft and 9.4% of the cost of the UAS survey.
+Beluga density estimates derived from the UAS imagery.
+Uncertainties in density estimates derived from the marine mammal observer data were lower than estimates derived from either imagery.
+Uncertainties in density estimates due to the small sample sizes in the imagery.
+The visual line transect aerial survey conducted by marine mammal observers aboard the Turbo Commander solution the same aircraft and 9.4% of the cost of the UAS survey.